veebull/jetton-black-white-lists/README.md

     npx blueprint run deployJettonMinterDiscoverable --testnet --mnemonic --tonviewer
     ```
     3. Press enter to select admin as address of your wallet
+    4. Choose `OnChain (local json file)` or `OffChain (external url link)`
+    5. If `OnChain (local json file)` selected
+        1. Get attention to current data, if you want choose, write `n` and hit enter
+        2. Then you can change admin data or metadata, like `Admin`, `Name`, `Description`, `Symbol`, `Decimals`, `Image` or just `Quit` from this menu.
+Just select and write what you need.
+Data is replaced in current metadata file.
+        3. Then if everythin Ok write `y`
+    6. If `OffChain (external url link)` selected
-    4. Paste jetton-metadata.json raw link from github or your another place
+        1. Paste jetton-metadata.json raw link from github or your another place and hit enter
-    5. Write `y` and hit enter or `n` to redo previous step
+        2. If you want to edit Admin or Url, write `n` and then choose `Admin` or `Url` options and write what you want
+        3. Then if everything is ok, write `y`
-       After that there maybe several options.
+    7. After that there maybe several options.
         1. `Success!` You are see your minter address and link in scan.
 Copy address and go to the next step.
         2. `Contract is already deployed` It means that contract at your wallet with that code of jetton minter and metadata link is already deployed.
 If your want create new, just change the link of your metadata.json to metadata-1.json (or add another character) and paste it the next time.
 It is the quick way to fix that.
 Later I will add on chain data to play with it more better.
         3. `Fetch failed`, `error with orbs.network` and etc. Please turn off vpn, check your internet connection and try again.
 It is problem with network.